neeye0n/ItemDescTableModder/README.md

 🛡️ **Tip:** Always keep a copy of the original file before replacing it — in case anything goes wrong or you want to switch back.

-Enjoy a more organized and informative Ragnarok item database!
 Feel free to contribute or suggest improvements.